+\textbf{Effect of prompt complexity.} To evaluate the impact of prompt complexity on object quantification, we compare three settings: Simple, Complex, and Simple $\rightarrow$ Complex, as shown in Table~\ref{tab:prompt_complexity}.
+The Simple setting uses default prompts, while Complex incorporates GPT-4o-generated~\cite{OpenAI_GPT4_2023} detailed descriptions and trains the count token as a learnable token, leading to improved performance.
+To assess the adaptability of our method, we apply the style and count tokens trained on simple prompts directly to complex prompts, which results in performance of the "Simple to Complex" setting.
+This demonstrates our method effectively generalizes across prompt complexities, maintaining robust object quantification without requiring additional retraining.

-\textbf{Comparison with different baselines.} To provide a comprehensive understanding of \ours’s performance, we include a qualitative comparison in Figure~\ref{fig:overall_performance} alongside the quantitative results in Table~\ref{tab:ab_comparison_baselines}.
+\textbf{Comparison with others.} To provide a comprehensive understanding of \ours's performance, we include a qualitative comparison in Figure~\ref{fig:overall_performance} alongside the quantitative results in Table~\ref{tab:ab_comparison_baselines}.
 Figure~\ref{fig:overall_performance} illustrates generated images across various domains and classes, with \ours demonstrating superior quantification accuracy and domain consistency.
-In contrast, SDXL~\cite{podell2023sdxl} and IoCo~\cite{zafar2024iterative} struggle with incorrect object quantification across different domains, as indicated by the red outlines on images with quantification errors. \ours achieves consistent object counts close to the target quantities in most cases, while the baseline models frequently misestimate counts, especially in complex domains.
+In contrast, both SDXL~\cite{sdxl} and IoCo~\cite{zafar2024iterative} struggle with incorrect object quantification across different domains, as indicated by the red outlines on images with quantification errors. \ours achieves consistent object counts matching the target quantities in most cases, while the baseline models frequently misestimate counts, especially in complex domains.
 Notably, IoCo's reliance on training within the photo domain explains its higher performance in this domain but highlights its limitations in generalizing to unseen styles.
-The highlighted box in the Sketch domain shows a failure case for \ours, emphasizing the challenges in accurately quantifying objects within highly stylized and intricate settings.
-Together, these visual and numerical comparisons underscore \ours’s capability to set a new benchmark for object quantification accuracy and domain adaptability in text-to-image generation.
+Together, these visual and numerical comparisons underscore \ours's capability to set a new benchmark for object quantification accuracy and domain adaptability in text-to-image generation.

-\textbf{Limitations and Future Work.} While our approach demonstrates robust performance across various domains, it has limitations in particularly challenging domains, where improvements are less pronounced.
-This may be due to the inherent difficulty of accurately quantifying objects in abstract or highly stylized representations, although our method still outperforms previous approaches in these cases.
-Additionally, the use of a dual-loop meta-learning strategy introduces a higher computational cost during training, as it requires more iterations for optimizing domain-invariant prompts.
-However, at test time, our approach remains faster than traditional adaptation-based methods, such as IoCo~\cite{zafar2024iterative}, which require additional adaptation steps.

-For future work, we plan to explore alternative object detectors to improve object quantification accuracy in challenging domains.
-Additionally, our method could be extended to other text-to-image generation models and applied to different tasks, such as fine-grained attribute control and scene layout generation, broadening its applicability within generative modeling.